-At any time, a complainant may choose to appoint an advocate and request an independent mediator or an independent reassessment of their circumstances.
+At any time a complainant may choose to appoint an advocate and request an independent mediator or an independent reassessment of their circumstances.
 Information will be communicated to all parties throughout the process.
-As soon as possible the outcome of any investigation about a complaint will be communicated to the individuals involved in the complaint process.
+As soon as possible the outcome of any investigation with regard to a complaint will be communicated to the individuals involved in the complaint process.